Choose from a wide range of undergraduate, graduate, certificate and endorsement programs in education and human service fields.

 The Literacy Coach/Instructional Facilitator certificate program is an 18-hour program of study for students who already have a master’s degree or a minimum of nine hours of appropriate reading coursework.
 This training is restricted to those already employed as a literacy coach in a school setting.

+The curriculum is centered on the competencies required to design, develop, facilitate and manage e-Learning programs.
+If you already work in the field, you will put the concepts to work right away in your job.
 Through a combination of classroom and practical activities, this program provides participants with the opportunity to design, produce and evaluate eLearning activities that make effective use of best practices and industry standards of development.
-Ample opportunities are provided for applying the competencies learned in the classroom to job-related situations.

 Our Program Evaluation post master’s certificate can provide you with the credentials you need to do consulting work or program evaluation.